aeon-toolkit/aeon/docs/mentoring.md

 ### Regression

-1. Adapt forecasting regressors to time series extrinsic regression.
+#### 1. Adapt forecasting regressors to time series extrinsic regression.

+Mentors: TonyBagnall ({user}`TonyBagnall`) and David Guijo-Rubio ({user}`dguijo`)

+Forecasting is often reduced to regression through the application of a sliding window.
+This is a large research field that is distinct to time series extrinsic regression, where each series is assumed to be independent.
+This is more of a research project to investigate what techniques are used in forecasting for regression based forecasting and to compare them to the time series specific algorithms in aeon.
+This project would require further working up with the mentors.

-2. Adapt HIVE-COTE for regression
+#### 2. Adapt HIVE-COTE for regression

+Mentors: TonyBagnall ({user}`TonyBagnall`) and David Guijo-Rubio ({user}`dguijo`)

+HIVE-COTE [1] is a state of the art classifier.
+Adapting it for regression is an ongoing research project for which we would welcome collaborators.
+Ongoing, this needs working up.

 ### Documentation